 The theory is that the rapid eye movement in EMDR creates similar brain activity to REM (rapid eye movement) activity experienced during sleep.
 This REM assists us in processing ideas and resolves conflicts.
 We are able to work through things.
 We still retain the memory but without the emotional pain and the feelings of smell, taste, etc. of the event.

 A number of scientific studies have shown EMDR to be effective with lasting results.
-[The Journal of Consulting and Clinical Psychology, December, 1995] Some studies can be viewed at the EMDR.com home page.
+Some studies can be viewed at the EMDR.com home page.

 EMDR can help with the following